Munich Fire Department: 1900 to 1945

 In 1904, the professional fire department moved into the new and still existing main fire station on Blumenstraße (today An der Hauptfeuerwache).
 By the end of 1913, all horse teams were abolished at the Munich Fire Department and it completely switched to vehicles with gasoline engines.
 This made Munich the first city to fully automate its fire department fleet.
 In the course of the motorization, thirteen companies of the volunteer fire brigade were merged into 6 sections.
 By the end of 1921, the volunteer fire department had 471 active members.

 Between the war years, other communities around Munich were incorporated and their fire brigades were incorporated into the Munich volunteer fire department.
 Creating only one volunteer fire department in Munich, which maintained several locations.
-Before the Second World War, the volunteer fire department had a staff of 1300 man.
+Before the Second World War, the volunteer fire department had a staff of 1300 men.

 After 1945

 The dense network of firefighting squads of the volunteer fire department, which was created in the city center before the Second World War, was dissolved by the occupying powers, for example the Firefighting squad 3 / company 6 (Firefighting Squad Laim).
 It was not until 1947 that the reconstruction of the professional fire brigade was possible.
 As a result, some departments were directly re-established (more or less continued) others, for example, the abbot Waldtrudering (1957) was rebuilt much later.
 Also new departments emerged such as Sendling (see below) or the Department Center (1967 founded as the firefighting squad city center), which replaced existing units from before the war or restructured them.

 In 1972, through the course of the 1972 Summer Olympics in Munich, the silent alarm was introduced, until that time the volunteer fire department was alerted through a siren on the roofs of the fire stations.
 Since the 1990s, the volunteer fire department is alerted to all emergency operations (in which the statutory auxiliary period applies) simultaneously with the professional fire department.

 In the late 1970s, a novel type of aerial ladder was developed in a cooperation between the Munich Fire Department and the fire engine manufacturer Magirus-Deutz, the so-called low-profile design.
 The series of vehicles built and ordered by the Munich Fire Department in 1980, in 12 different styles, had a height of only 2.85 meters and was therefore significantly lower than conventional turntable ladders with heights between 3.20 and 3.30 meters.
 As a result, it was possible to reach low gateways and backyards, for which conventional turntable ladders were too high.
 A vehicle width of only 2.40 meters also provided for more maneuverability.